 Try selecting a specific “Resize to ...” dimension available in the pull down menu.
 With Auto-resize set, it works on some hosts to manually resize the Ubuntu linux window by dragging on a corner to enlarge it.
 But this may not work with some host graphics hardware if the window is re-sized to non-standard dimensions.
 Re-sizing only takes effect after you login.

 3.13 To drag and drop files from the host machine into the VM, first single click on the file cabinet icon on the left hand side of the desktop in the Ubuntu linux window.
 This will open the Ubuntu “Files” application which is the equivalent of the “Finder” (MacOS) or “Explorer” (Windows) in Linux.
 It will display the files in the home directory for user "developer".

 3.14 You can (single click and drag) a file from the host machine, e.g., from MacOS Finder, Windows Explorer) window, into the Files application in the Ubuntu desktop.
 You will see the name of the file while dragging as the mouse hovers over the Files window.
 Note that permissions may prevent drag and drop from working on Windows.

 A new terminal window should appear with some FreeSurfer variables set.
-If there is a warning at the top that indicates there is no FreeSurfer license, you may not have the correct VM Image File - contact the course organizers to fix this.
+If there is a warning at the top that indicates there is no FreeSurfer license feel free to ignore it, as you will be receiving a new license at step 4.1.5 .
 In the example image below, no license was found.